RSingKK/A-Novel-Any-angle-2D-MTF-Estimation/README.md

 **Preservation: It can preserve origin radiometric information as much as possible.**

-**Automation: It fulfills the automatic sharpening process during the radiometic correction of satellite raw images.**
+**Automation: It fulfills the automatic sharpening process during the radiometic correction of raw satellite images in the satellite ground station.**

 ## 2. Results Presentation